-This past weekend, Peter and I planned to go to Cambridge for a night but the weather took a turn on us and we canceled our trip.
-Since Dexter was booked in for boarding, we decided to make the two-hour drive to the White Cliffs of Dover located on the east coast of England.
+This past weekend, Peter and I planned to go to Cambridge for a night, but the weather took a turn, and we canceled our trip.
+Since Dexter was booked in for boarding, we decided to make the two-hour drive to the White Cliffs of Dover, located on England’s east coast.

 The beaches are as expected – pebbly, windy, and cold.

-The temperatures were in the high 50’s.
-I was dressed in a sweatshirt, jeans, socks, trainers (aka athletic shoes), and a winter jacket.
+The temperatures were in the high-50s.
+I was dressed in a sweatshirt, jeans, socks, trainers, and a winter jacket.
 There was no entering of the sea or even touching the seawater.
 Had I touched the seawater, my hand would have frozen.

 It is reported that the Port of Dover is the world’s busiest passenger port.

 After spending about ten minutes at the Cliffs of Dover, we walked to Dover town center and to the shop where we had booked to go on a sea safari.
 Dover reminds me of Duluth, Minnesota.

 Our sea safari was to take us to see the Cliffs of Dover and other sites from a boat in the sea.